 3. Swish Harbour: Quibaree Park, Lavender Bay

 Lavender Bay is all about Sydney’s royal blues and boats on the harbour.

 The experience: Embrace a casual harbourside walk amongst locals before dunking into the North Sydney Olympic Pool next to Luna Park.

-Savoured travel experience: Do a few laps then treat yourself with lunch at Aqua Dining.
+Savoured travel experience: Do a few laps then treat yourself to lunch at Aqua Dining.

 An open sky with rocky shores will give you a full view of characterful clouds and gorgeous warm hues with the Bridge and the Sydney Opera House together, as the sun perfectly slips into the sea behind them.
 Take pictures from the lowest point close to the rocks, as well as wide-angle shots above the hill.